-The typeface on newyorker.com is TNYAdobeCaslonPro, Graphik and IrvinHeadingPro, loaded across 32 @font-face declarations.
+The typeface on newyorker.com is Adobe Caslon, Graphik and Graphik Web, loaded across 32 @font-face declarations.
 Every font family, weight and source on this page is read straight from the live CSS — no image guessing, no machine learning, just the rules the browser used.

 The quick brown fox jumps over the lazy dog